peterdri/ece-communications-labs/_ece450/lab3/fsk-modulator.md

 ## Objectives

-You will build and study and FSK modulator.
+You will build and study a complex baseband FSK modulator.

 ---